andreffs18/andreffs18.github.io/about.md

-## <h3 class="lead text-left">My name is André silva, I'm a 23 y/old guy from Lisbon, that likes Startups, Artificial Intelligence, Surf and TV Shows.</h3>
+## <h3 class="lead text-left">My name is André Silva, I'm a 23 y/old guy from Lisbon, that likes Startups, Artificial Intelligence, Surf and TV Shows.</h3>

 <p>I consider myself to be one of the few lucky ones to have got the opportunity to work with the most hard working and passionate people that creates and builds Unbabel everyday.
 As a Backend Enginner (wannabe Full-Stack) in one of the firsts Portuguese Startups to enter Y-combinator, I care about turning complex problems into simple ones, understanding all the systems architecture, front the backend to the frontend user experience.</p>